Evangelical Lutheran Church in America: Role of women

 The ELCA ordains women as pastors, a practice that all three of its predecessor churches adopted in the 1970s (The ALC and LCA in 1970, the AELC in 1976).
-Some women have become bishops, though the number is still low.
+Some women have become bishops.
 The first female bishop, April Ulring Larson, was elected in the La Crosse area synod in 1992.
 In 2018, the ELCA elected its first African-American female bishops: Patricia Davenport in Southeastern Pennsylvania and Viviane Thomas-Breitfeld in South-Central Wisconsin.
 In 2013, Elizabeth Eaton became the first woman to be elected presiding bishop of the ELCA.
 The most recent ELCA hymnal, Evangelical Lutheran Worship, includes alternate gender-neutral invocations and benedictions in all settings.
 All of the psalms and many of the hymns and parts of the liturgy have been altered to remove masculine pronouns referring to God.
 In 2000, the Cooperative Clergy Study Project surveyed 681 ELCA pastors and found that 95 percent of ELCA clergy thought that all clergy positions should be open to women, while 2 percent disagreed.